arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Container Service (ECS).md

 	- Each task can have a separate role
 	- **Use different roles for the different ECS Services**
 	- Task Role is defined in the task definition
+	- Use `taskRoleArn` parameter to assign IAM policies to ECS Task Execution Role

 ## ECS Services
 - An ECS Service is a collection of ECS tasks that perform the same function